xebia-functional/sd-workshop-25/docs/Invariants-end-error-handling.md

 This implementation demonstrates **DDD practices** by making domain concepts explicit, enforcing invariants through the type system, and providing comprehensive error handling that maintains domain integrity.

-### Bonus: Value Objects vs Entities
-While this code snippet doesn't show complete Entity implementations, the `ID` trait suggests that actual DNI/NIE objects would be Value Objects rather than Entities because:
-- No lifecycle management is needed
-- Equality is based on value, not identity
-- Immutable once validated
-- No business operations beyond validation and formatting